Slacksarenice/arista-vtep-update/README.md

 Utility for statically configuring VXLAN VTEP flood lists on Arista switches.
-By default the script connects via SSH but eAPI can be used as an optional transport. `Vxlan1` on each switch is updated so that all provided devices are configured as remote VTEP endpoints.
+By default the script connects via SSH but eAPI can be used as an optional transport.
+By default `Vxlan1` on each switch is updated so that all provided devices are configured as remote VTEP endpoints, but a different interface can be specified with `--interface`.

 ## Requirements